xdJidx/holbertonschool-simple_shell/README.md

 # # :mortar_board: C Project Simple Shell

-This project is an integral part of the **HolbertonSchool** training curriculum, which aims to create a minimalist shell in the **C language.**
+This project is an integral part of the **HolbertonSchool** training curriculum, which aims to create a minimalist shell in the **C language.**.
+The project involves several stages, starting with the development of a basic shell that **can execute commands and handle input and output.**

+The project also includes **implementing built-in shell commands, such as cd, exit, and env.**
+The shell program should be able to handle signals, redirection, and pipes.

+The Simple Shell project is designed to teach students **how to work with system calls, file manipulation, and process management in the C programming language.**
+The project also teaches students how to work in a team environment and collaborate effectively using version control tools such as Git.

+The project is evaluated based on **its functionality, coding style, and documentation.** The project must also follow specific coding standards, including the use of the Betty style guide, which is a set of guidelines for writing clean, readable, and maintainable code.

 # Table of Contents 📋